Written by

 Honestly, you probably own more than I do at this point.
 I've buried everything away in LLCs where nobody can get at it.
 I control it but on paper none of it actually belongs to me.

 Genius.
 So, you get all the benefits of wealth but there's nothing she can take in the divorce.
 I'm honestly impressed.
-I'm going to need to pick your brains sometime because I've still got an ex-wife bleeding me dry.
+I'm going to need to pick your brain sometime because I've still got an ex-wife bleeding me dry.

 My father always taught me that if the IRS, the FBI, or your wife comes after you, you've gotta make sure they leave empty-handed.
 I've already survived two of those, and I'm about to survive the third.